Broche Ballet Class Level Explanation

 If you have ever done ballet before for any longer period of time than 6 months to 1 year (under age 8 doesn’t count), then this is possible not the correct level for you.
 Come in for a free preview lesson to find out what the best place for you is.

 Classes are between lessons 3-17 of the Broche Ballet curriculum (which can span many months).
-These classes assume a basic knowledge of ballet arm and foot positions, and a basic understanding of vocabulary learned in Intro / Level 1.
+These classes assume a basic knowledge of ballet arm and foot positions, and a basic understanding of vocabulary learned in the Overture program.

 Some things we discuss: